 Certified Pool Operator and OSHA Certified Building and Grounds Director for Greenfield Central Schools in Greenfield, Indiana, Steve Sturm, says the importance of balancing your pool chemicals can ensure the longevity of your pool’s life.
 Protecting your investment and protecting anyone who decides to take a dip in your pool.
 If you aren’t a pro, and know how to repair and maintain your pool, it is a good idea to call in the professionals.
 You can have a home warranty that covers your pool and will help when the unexpected happens and something needs to be repaired.

 Pools are GREAT!
 If they get used frequently enough that will help keep them clean so adding pool chemicals doesn’t become a constant issue.
 Having been a former pool owner, I can attest to the amount of work you have to put into maintaining your pool.
 Every month I was working on something to keep it running and the water clear.
 I wasn’t aware when I bought the home of the work involved in keeping a pool clean.
-My pool was an above ground and it was kind of jerry rigged when it was put together.
+My pool was an above ground similar to an Intex setup and it was kind of jerry rigged when it was put together.
 The former owners of the home had a long extension cord going from the pool to a back porch light with an outlet above the garage door.
 Probably not up to code!
 Whenever I used a hair dryer in my master bathroom, the pool would shut off.
 Yet another clue that this pool wiring was not properly installed.
 Due to the electrical issues, constant unexpected costs and my busy schedule while not being able to reap the benefits of pool ownership I took my pool apart and turned the area into a fire pit.

 Closing or winterizing your pool is crucial to maintain the integrity of your pool and pool systems during the harsh winter months.
 If you are a new pool owner consider hiring out the winterizing, at least the first year, so you can see how to do it from a professional.
 Things that can go wrong in your pool can be more costly than installing a new pool!
 It is super important to winterize properly.
 If water is left in the pool system and not properly blown out, the water can freeze causing pipes to crack over the winter.